KaiMagnusMueller/figmakit-plugin-ui/README.md

 # Figma Plugin UI Kit

-This repository contains a UI kit for developing Figma plugins.
+A component library for Svelte 5 based Figma plugins.
 It provides a set of reusable components and utilities to help you build Figma plugin interfaces quickly and efficiently with Svelte 5.

-They are designed to resemble the original Figma UI as close as possible, so users get a high quality and familiar experience.
+Number one priority was to re-implement the original Figma UI elements as close as possible, so plugin users have a familiar and high quality experience.

 This library is built on top of [figma-plugin-ds-svelte](https://github.com/thomas-lowry/figma-plugin-ds-svelte), many thanks to the original author for providing this resource.

 ## Usage

-You can use the components and utilities provided in this UI kit in your Figma plugin projects.
-Import the necessary components from the `src/lib` directory and use them in your plugin code.
+### Setup

-Example:
+Install this library via `npm install figma-kit-plugin-ui` and import components like this

 ```javascript
 import { Button } from 'figma-plugin-ui-kit';